 What is cholangitis?

-Cholangitis is a redness and swelling (inflammation) of the bile duct system.
+Cholangitis is a swelling (inflammation) of the bile duct system that results from

 What causes cholangitis?